 • Use a programmable thermostat with your air conditioner to adjust the setting at night or when no one is home.

-• Don’t set your thermostat at a colder setting than normal when you turn on your air conditioner.
-It won’t cool your home any faster, and could result in excessive cooling and unnecessary expense.
+• Don’t set your thermostat in a colder setting than normal when you turn on your air conditioner.
+It won’t cool your home any faster and could result in excessive cooling and unnecessary expense.

 • Don’t place lamps or TVs near your air conditioner’s thermostat.
 The heat from these appliances will cause the air conditioner to run longer.